On a Generalization of Wasserstein Distance and the Beckmann Problem to Connection Graphs: Duality for the Beckmann problem on connection graphs

 \section{Duality for the Beckmann problem on connection graphs}

-\note{This section has been renamed and the strong duality for non-regularized Beckmann has been included here.}

-This section is dedicated to Lagrangian duality for the Beckmann problem on connection graphs as well as a quadratically regularized variant of the problem, which could also be considered a Kantorovich-Rubenstein-type duality.
-As a matter of background, classical Kantorovich-Rubenstein duality \cite{kantorovich1958onaspace} for the optimal transportation problem between probability measures on, in this case, finite undirected graphs can be stated as follows.
-Letting $\alpha,\beta\in\mathcal{P}(V)$ (recalling \cref{eq:probab-measure}), the following holds:
+This section is dedicated to Lagrangian duality for the Beckmann problem on connection graphs, as well as a quadratically regularized variant of the problem, which could also be considered a Kantorovich-Rubinstein-type duality.
+As a matter of background, the Kantorovich-Rubinstein duality~\cite{kantorovich1958onaspace} on graphs is given by the equation

-where we recall that $W$ is the diagonal matrix of edge weights.
-A proof of this result for graphs can be found in, e.g., \cite{PC-19}.
-In \Cref{subsec:lagrangian-dual-normal} we establish a natrual version of this result for the Beckmann problem on connection graphs (\Cref{th:strong-duality}).
-Essid and Solomon\cite{ES-18} proved a variant of this result for quadratically regularized $1$-Wasserstein distance, which takes the form, for $\lambda > 0$,
+where we recall that $W$ is the diagonal matrix of edge weights (a proof of this result for graphs can be found in, e.g.,~\cite{PC-19}).
+In~\cref{subsec:lagrangian-dual-normal} we establish a natural version of this result for the Beckmann problem on connection graphs (\cref{th:strong-duality}).
+Essid and Solomon~\cite{ES-18} proved a variant of this result for quadratically regularized $1$-Wasserstein distance, which takes the form, for $\lambda > 0$,

-where $(x)_+ = \max\{x, 0\}$ for vectors $x$ is the positive part of $x$, and $\mathbf{1}_{E'}$ is the vector of all ones.
-Regularization has the distinct advantage of converting the problem into a strictly convex program, thus ensuring uniqueness of solutions.
+where $(x)_+ = \max\{x, 0\}$ for vectors $x$ is the positive part of $x$, $\mathbf{1}_{E'}$ is the vector of all ones, and $|x|$ denotes the entrywise absolute value of a vector $x$.
+Regularization has the advantage of converting the problem into a strictly convex program, thus ensuring uniqueness of solutions.
 Moreover, in this case, the regularized program admits duality correspondence, i.e., a closed form representation of the optimal primal variable $J$ in terms of the optimal dual variable $\phi$.
-In \Cref{subsec:lagrangian-dual-regularized} we establish a extension of this result to the Beckmann problem on connection graphs as well (\Cref{th:strong-duality-regularized-case}).
+In~\cref{subsec:duality-rr} we establish an extension of this result to the Beckmann problem on connection graphs as well (\cref{thm:rr-strong-duality}), which includes the presence of a relaxation term and therefore also generalizes the duality result in \cref{eq:essidsolomon-duality} and its duality correspondence properties.